 Closely following Navratilova is that of German Steffi Graff and fellow American, Serena Williams.
 With all three women, there was a feeling of the changing of the guard.
 Graff’s dominance game in late eighties and actually beat Navratilova in two consecutive finals.
 She then went on to win her 7th and final title in 1996.

 Serena took over in the early ‘naughties’ with her first title coming in 2002, beating her sister over the space of 5 years when the Williams’ sisters really dominated the world of tennis.
-Serena has continued as one of the greatest of all time and it’s only she that can now realistically catch Navratilova’s record in the modern game.
+Serena has continued as one of the greatest of all time though it seems unlikely now that she will catch Navratilova’s record in the modern game.

 Brits at Wimbledon

 Whilst British tennis hasn’t always been the strongest, they have been able to produce a couple of greats.
-From the women’s game is that of Virginia Wade.
-Her one and only victory came about in 1977, but is still dubbed as the most successful female British tennis player of all time, with 3 Grand Slam victories to her name from the early-mid 1970’s.
+From the women’s game this player is Virginia Wade.
+Her one and only Wimbledon victory came in 1977, but she is still dubbed as the most successful female British tennis player of all time, with three Grand Slam victories to her name from the early-mid 1970’s.

-A generation or two prior was that of Fred Perry in the men’s game.
-Perry won Wimbledon on 3 separate occasions, making a part of 8 majors in total.
-But, Perry was also the first player to win the career Grand Slam, which is made up winning all four of the majors within a calendar year.
-To this date, only a handful of players have ever repeated this feat.
+A generation or two earlier and it was up to Fred Perry to fly the flag in the men’s game.
+Perry won Wimbledon on three occasions, with a total of eight majors.
+But, Perry was also the first player to win the career Grand Slam, which is made up winning all four of the majors.
+To date, only a handful of players have ever repeated this feat.

 In the modern day, the Brits have relied on the success of Andy Murray to keep them going.
-Murray was the first and only male winner since Fred Perry and has been able to complete two career Wimbledon wins in 2013 and 2016.
-Unfortunately for Murray, he will likely always be remembered for the final loss to roger Federer in 2012 where he broke down in tears in the interview after.
+Murray was the first and only male winner since Fred Perry and has been able to complete two Wimbledon wins in 2013 and 2016.
+He will also always be remembered for the final loss to Roger Federer in 2012 where he broke down in tears in the interview after.
 But, Murray was to have the last laugh as he not only won Olympic Gold later that summer beating Federer on the same Wimbledon Centre Court, but also going on to finally lift the men’s crown just 12 months later, beating Novak Djokovic in straight sets.